sheydHD/Introduction/README.md

 - 👋 Hi, I’m Antoni Dudij aka @sheydHD
-- 👀 I’m interested in robotics, machine learning, simulations and automotive engineering
+- 👀 I’m interested in robotics, machine learning, generative AI and automotive engineering
-- 🌱 I’m currently learning Artificial Intelligence and Spanish
+- 🌱 I’m currently learning the world of Artificial Intelligence and the Spanish language
-- 💞️ I’m looking to collaborate on Machine Learning projects
+- 💞️ I’m looking to collaborate on Machine Learning and AI projects
 - 📫 How to reach me: email: antonidudij@gmail.com
-- ⚡ Fun fact: I do very yummy cocktails
+- ⚡ Fun fact: I can prepare very yummy cocktails ;)

 <!---
 sheydHD/sheydHD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.